-Knowledge comes from experiencing your energy in the moment and not getting lost in the past or projecting in the future.
-When you get lost in the past and future all your energy depletes due the amount of energy it take to be in more the two place at a time.
+Knowledge comes from experiencing your energy in the moment and not getting lost in the past or projecting into the future.
+When you get lost in the past or focusing on the future all your energy depletes due to the amount of energy it take to be in more the two place at a time.
 Meaning on one hand attempting to live in the moment and focused on fixing what went wrong in the past make your energy vulnerable.
 On the other hand attempting to live your life in the present and focused on predicting what might or might not happen in the future also causes your energy to evaporate.

 Many times in your life you modulate in and out of periods of energy loss.
 Why?
 You do not allow or permitted to protect and enhance your own energy for one or more reasons.
 Why?
 Because you were never allowed or given permission to think of yourself first.